nextgi/logicboxes-api/README.md

 # Description
-This client is used to interact with one of the following APIs:
+This library is designed to work with providers that operate on the LogicBoxes architecture.
+Some include:
  * ResellerClub ([Docs](https://resellerclub.webpropanel.com/kb/answer/751))
+ * LogicBoxes

 Available API requests:
 * Actions